 - Features: Companies can now add capabilities to their IoT projects/products that were before impossible or unimaginable with an IoT-connected product.
 These capabilities allow you to contact your customers directly for updates, maintenance, and new revenue opportunities.

 - User Interface: It’s crucial to consider how a user interacts with a product.
 Will the IoT project have buttons, LEDs, or a display?
-Also, what kind of web and app interfaces will you provide?
+Also, what kind of web application and/or mobile app interfaces will you provide?

 - Power: The power supply should be one of the primary considerations.
 If batteries power the device, all design decisions must consider power conservation.
 Many networking technologies are incompatible with battery power.
 Communication frequency has an impact on power choices as well.

 - Size: It’s all about the size.
 Consider how the device’s size will be affected by the network.
 Some networks will require connectors and antennas, which will increase the size.

 - Antenna: An antenna is used in all wireless networks, whether internal or external to the product.
 If the enclosure is made of plastic, it is common to move the antenna inside.
 External antennas would be required for all-metal enclosures.

 - Cloud: Cloud applications give items and IoT data a graphical user interface.
 There are two types of clouds: private and public.
 For developing your IoT application, most clouds include a standard API.

 - Interoperability: Is it necessary for your IoT solution to communicate with those of other vendors?
 If that’s the case, you’ll need to use a common set of protocols to communicate with other devices, such as Apple’s HomeKit.

 - Security: Because security is becoming a key concern, you should incorporate as many layers of security as possible.
 The bare minimum is SSL and a password.